 Shercole attended Loyola University where she completed her Bachelor of Business Administration.
-She later furthered her studies at the University of New Orleans where she received her Masters of Arts in Arts Administration.
-After myears of of self-teaching in technology, she returned to school to receive a Certification in Technical Studies focused on Web Site Design.
+She later furthered her studies at the University of New Orleans where she received her Master of Arts in Arts Administration.
+After years of self-teaching in technology, she returned to school to earn a Certification in Technical Studies focused on Web Site Design.
 Her education and diverse background have allowed her an opportunity to intertwine her work and bring a unique perspective to the technology industry.

-Shercole was recognized in 2016 for Gambit’s 40 Under 40, which saluted the 19th class of the New Orleans brightest innovators, artists and professionals.
-Shercole was also recognized in 2013, 2014 and 2016 through Silicon Bayou 100 as one of the 100 most influential and active people in tech and entrepreneurship in Louisiana.
-In 2011, Shercole won The Circle of Excellence Award from Delgado Community College for her work in the community surrounding youth and technology.
-She was also recognized as a nominee for the Millennials Award and Ada Lovelace “Woman of the Year in NolaTech.”
+Shercole has received achievements for her active presence in technology and her community.
+In 2018, Shercole was honored in the Nola Tech 30 List, honoring local African Americans working in technology.
+In 2016, Shercole received initiation in Gambit’s 40 Under 40, which saluted the 19th class of the New Orleans brightest innovators, artists, and professionals.
+Shercole was also recognized in 2013, 2014, 2016, and 2018 through Silicon Bayou 100 as one of the 100 most influential and active people in tech and entrepreneurship in Louisiana.
+In 2011, she won The Circle of Excellence Award from Delgado Community College for her work in the community surrounding youth and technology.
+Her recognition continued as a nominee for the Millennials Award and Finalist for Ada Lovelace “Woman of the Year in NolaTech” in 2016 and 2018.
 In 2016, Shercole King was invited to attend the White House’s “Expanding Opportunity with Open Data.”